MarkWarneke/markwarneke.github.io/_posts/2019-08-15-acceptance-test-infrastructure-as-code.md

 time: 8
 ---

-Validating that a deployment has the correct settings applied.
+How to validate that a deployment has the correct settings applied.
+And is implementing the specification?
-Imaging you are trying to deploy a service to Azure and specifying certain requirements that the resource should meet.
+Imaging you are trying to deploy a service to Azure and want to tests whether a given resource implements the specification.
-After you deploy, how are you ensuring that your deployment met the requirements and is still matching them?
+After you deploy, how are you ensuring that your deployment is valid?

-This blog post introduces you to the idea of validation testing or acceptance test for Infrastructure as Code using PowerShell and [Pester](https://github.com/pester/Pester) the testing framework.
+This blog post introduces you to the idea of validation testing or acceptance test for Infrastructure as Code using PowerShell and [Pester](https://github.com/pester/Pester).
-If you are not yet familiar with Pester go checkout: [Get started with Pester](https://www.powershellmagazine.com/2014/03/12/get-started-with-pester-powershell-unit-testing-framework/) and [Pester Resources](https://github.com/pester/Pester/wiki/Articles-and-other-resources)
+If you are not yet familiar with Pester checkout: [Get started with Pester](https://www.powershellmagazine.com/2014/03/12/get-started-with-pester-powershell-unit-testing-framework/) and [Pester Resources](https://github.com/pester/Pester/wiki/Articles-and-other-resources)

-The idea of validation testing is to ensure a specification defined by the stakeholder is matched.
+The idea of validation testing is to ensure a specification defined by a stakeholder is matched.
 Automated validation testing is the concept of writing automated tests that can be parametrized to assert the validity or correctness of a specification.

-Specifications could be:
+Specifications could be for instance:

-- A Naming Convention
+- A naming convention
-- Allowed Locations
+- Specified locations or limitations to locations
-- RBAC rules
+- Mandatory RBAC role assignments
-- Inbound ports of NSGs on a subnets
+- Inbound IPs and ports for NSGs on a subnets
-- Applied Firewall rules on a PaaS service
+- Firewall rules applied to a PaaS service
-- Configuration of a database like RUs or configuration of a IaaS service like a VM
+- Configuration of a database, like RUs
+- or even configuration of an IaaS service like a Service running in a VM

 ### Example Requirements

-An example requirement of the business including a specification could look like
+An example requirement of the business including a specification could look like this.
+We are going to take this example and have a look at a potential implementation of an Acceptance Test.

 - Provision an Azure Data Lake Storage Account Generation 2
 - Ensure encryption is enforced at rest